StrawberryShortyCake/flask-warbler/tickets.md

 -----------------------------------------------------------

-18. Like feature -  model and / or relations
+18. DONE: Like feature -  model and / or relations
     - DONE: implement likes relations similar following / followers
     - DONE: Add a model for likes with 2 foreign keys (like in Bernie's Bikes)
     - DONE: Add relations